-Forensic accountants identify illegal activity, discover and preserve evidence (Houck et al, 2006) and is thus important to distinguish the forensic auditor from the regular auditor.
-A well-known fact is that there has recently been fraud committed in both private and public sectors.
+Forensic accountant identifies illegal activity, discover and preserve evidence (Houck et al, 2006) and is thus important to distinguish the forensic auditor from the regular auditor.
+A well-known fact is that there has recently been fraud committed in both the private and public sectors.
 In both cases, the internal and external players have left a lot to be desired brought about by greed and the current global economic factors.
 This led to the birth of forensic accounting to deal with white collar crimes including but not limited to embezzlement, contract disputes, money laundering, and security fraud among others.
-The forensic accountant provides investigative accounting and offers litigation support in these cases.
+The forensic accountant provides investigative forensic accounting and offers litigation support in these cases.

 Difference between an auditor and a forensic accountant

 It has to be noted that there is a difference between an auditor and a forensic accountant.
 While an auditor determines compliance in accordance to the audit standards and considers the possibility of fraud, a forensic accountant has a more concentrated focus on detecting and deterring of fraud; (Crumbley and Apostolou, 2005).
-By clearly disambiguating the two individuals, bias is avoided in intertwining their roles and clearly understanding the specific and exact roles in fraud detection and mitigation.
+By clearly disambiguating the two individuals, bias is avoided by intertwining their roles and clearly understanding the specific and exact roles in fraud detection and mitigation.

-The roles and know-how of forensic accountants
+The roles and know-how of forensic accountant

 Roche gives the description of a forensic accountant as an individual who despite the face value of the findings presented, goes ahead and questions the truthfulness of the data presented from what is presented by conducting detailed interviews of stakeholders to develop the truth especially if there is a presumption that the individuals may be lying.

-As an appraiser, the forensic accountant should be able to express well informed opinions on matters of business value on the basis of generally accepted theories.
-They can evaluate historical and projected propensities of risk and return of any and all financial transactions of assets, equities and taxes including those of any going concern.
+As an appraiser, the forensic accountant should be able to express well-informed opinions on matters of business value on the basis of generally accepted theories.
+They can evaluate historical and projected propensities of risk and return of any and all financial transactions of assets, equities, and taxes including those of any going concern.